imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

 TrackMate.
-For instance, the instantaneous velocity is an edge feature (you need two linked spots to compute a displacement and a time interval), which happens to be provided by the algorithm named {% include github content='TODO' %} .
+For instance, the instantaneous velocity is an edge feature (you need two linked spots to compute a displacement and a time interval), which happens to be provided by the algorithm named {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/edges/EdgeVelocityAnalyzer.java' label='EdgeVelocityAnalyzer.java' %} .

 ## TrackMate modules